 Once you separate from your employer, you can choose how you would like to receive the defined contribution portion.
 The option you choose determines how long you will receive payments.

-To learn more about your options for receiving your defined contributions, register for a one-hour Withdrawing from Plan 3 or contact a Plan 3 representative toll-free at 1-888-711-8773.
-Your options are also described online in the Plan 3 Request for Payment of Defined Contribution Funds booklet.
+To learn more about your options for receiving your defined contributions, register for a one-hour Plan 3 Seminar or or contact a Plan 3 representative at 888-327-5596.
+Your options are also described in the Plan 3 withdrawal forms.

 Our goal is for you to receive your benefit payment by the end of the month.